 Imageio provides a range of example images, which can be used by using a URI like 'imageio:chelsea.png'.
 The images are automatically downloaded if not already present on your system.
 Therefore most examples below should just work.

 Read an image of a cat

 Probably the most important thing you'll ever need.

-'''

-import imageio.v3 as iio

 im = iio.imread('imageio:chelsea.png')

 print(im.shape) # (300, 451, 3)

 '''

 If the image is a GIF: